magento/devdocs/src/cloud/project/user-admin.md

 -  [FreeOTP (Android)][]
 -  [GAuth Authenticator (Firefox OS, desktop, others)][]

-You can find instructions for setting up the authenticator app and enabling two-factor authentication (TFA) on the _Account settings_ page for your {{site.data.var.ece}} user account.
+Instructions for installing the authenticator application and enabling two-factor authentication (TFA) are available on the {{site.data.var.ece}} _Account settings_ page in the Cloud Project Web UI.

 {:.procedure}
 To enable TFA on your {{site.data.var.ece}} user account: